citrix/terraform-provider-citrix/docs/resources/gcp_hypervisor_resource_pool.md

 - `metadata` (Attributes List) Metadata for the Hypervisor Resource Pool. (see [below for nested schema](#nestedatt--metadata))
 - `shared_vpc` (Boolean) Indicate whether the GCP Virtual Private Cloud is a shared VPC.
+- `vm_tagging` (Boolean) Indicates whether VMs created by provisioning operations should be tagged.
+Default is `true`.

 ### Read-Only